A Weekly Study Course with Douglas Ridings

 We will examine the progression of yoga, starting with the earliest appearance of a yogi, or something like one, in the Rg Veda, and continuing with the forest dwellers of the Upanishads, the heroes of the epics, and the medieval hatha yogis and their internal alchemy, as well as their roles as mercenary soldiers, roadside acrobats, and eventually health enthusiasts.
 We will also explore paintings, temple sculpture, music, poetry, and of course “Natya”, also known as the 5th Veda- Dance and Dramatic art.
 As Bharata says in the Natya Shastra, a sanskrit treatise on performing arts, “There is no art, no knowledge, no yoga, no action that is not found in Natya.”

 Drawing on his background in Indian classical dance and martial arts, as well as his extensive experience as a yoga practitioner and performing artist, Douglas will guide you toward opportunities to dive into subjects that nourish and deepen your practice.

 The course is open to everyone with an interest!

 Class size limited, register early to reserve your space.

-	To inquire about an income-relevant partial discount, please email email@example.com with “History & Art of Yoga” in the subject field.
+*To inquire about scholarship options please email firstname.lastname@example.org with “History & Art of Yoga” in the subject field.

 Featured Art: Madan-Bhasma (Shiva Turns to Ashes), from India, 1890 CE

-	These workshops can be taken as part of our 500-hour Teacher Training.
+These workshops can be taken as part of our 300/500-hour Teacher Training.
 The hours all count as Philosophy, Lifestyle & Ethics.
-Click here for more information on joining us!
-If you are enrolled in our 500-hour Teacher Training and would like to take this course for credit, please email firstname.lastname@example.org.
+If you are enrolled in our 300/500 Teacher Training click here to take this course for credit.

-	Cancellation Policy: Refunds of 90% up to fifteen days prior to start of series.
+Cancellation Policy: Refunds of 90% up to five days prior to start of series.
 No refunds allowable after that time.